phamleduy04/texas-dps-scheduler/README.md

 You can access the wiki [here](https://github.com/phamleduy04/texas-dps-scheduler/wiki/Installation)

 ## Capsolver
 Capsolver is a platform that provides APIs to solve CAPTCHAs.
 You can use Capsolver to bypass CAPTCHAs in your web scraping projects.
-The platform supports solving Google Recaptcha V2, Recaptcha V3, hCaptcha, FunCaptcha, GeeTest, and more.
+It supports solving Google reCAPTCHA v2, reCAPTCHA v3, and [more](https://docs.capsolver.com/en/guide/getting-started/).
 You can create an account [here (referral link)](https://dashboard.capsolver.com/passport/register?inviteCode=EH-lHbISDqj5) and get your API key.